apache/servicemix3/README.txt

 You may experience failures due to timeouts accessing these repositories.
 In such cases, retry until all dependencies have been sucessfully downloaded.

+You may run into path name length limitation if you try to build ServiceMix under Windows using Cygwin.
+In these cases, you should move the source directory higher in the file system tree.

 Enjoy!